 We are either postponing or cancelling events, meetings and activities we had planned.

 - All meetings or events planned at the 60L Green Building, 60 Leicester Street, Carlton will be postponed, cancelled, conducted by telephone or an online update will be provided.

 - Staff are working from home, and will continue to monitor post, phone and email.

-- All bushwalking and activities will be cancelled or postponed until the 30 June.
+- All bushwalking and activities will be cancelled or postponed.
 There will be no activities listed on our website and we will not distribute the next printed activity program.

 - We are monitoring coronavirus restrictions and considering how and when we can start running our citizen science, bushwalking and education activities again.

 - If you’re keen to get back out bushwalking with our Bushwalking and Activities Group, please make sure you’re on the bushwalking email list, to hear when activities are up and running again.
 You can join the bushwalking email list at vnpa.org.au/bwag-sign-up

 Continuing to connect with and care for nature

 Thanks to our wonderful supporters, our important work protecting nature still continues apace and there is still a lot you can do to protect and enjoy nature.